Nourriture/nourriture-android-app/README.md

 nourriture-android-app
 ======================

-The app is divided into 4 main sections, each represented by its own Fragment.
+The app has 3 build variants (localhost, development and production), each using different BASE URL for our API calls.
+Make sure to use the appropriate variant by going to View -> Tool Windows -> Build Variants in Android Studio.

 See the storyboard of our application below: